zuozhenggh/learning-library/solutions-library/oci-move-improve/integrate/integrate.md

 ![](./images/39.png "")

+## Learn More
+* To learn about Oracle Integration Cloud Service, check out this [link](https://docs.oracle.com/en/cloud/paas/integration-cloud/index.html)
+* To learn about Autonomous Database, see the following [link](https://www.oracle.com/database/autonomous-database.html)

 ## Acknowledgements
 * **Author** - Mitsu Mehta, Saurabh Salunkhe
-* **Adapted for Cloud by** -  Mitsu Mehta, Saurabh Salunkhe
-* **Last Updated By/Date** - Saurabh Salunkhe, September 2020
+* **Last Updated By/Date** - Rajsagar Rawool, January 2021

-## Need Help?
+## Need Help ?
+If you are doing this module as part of an instructor led lab then please just ask the instructor.

-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
+If you are working through this module self guided then please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.

-If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.
+If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one